bram2w/baserow/docs/guides/installation/install-on-heroku.md

 ## Custom Domain

-By default, Baserow uses the standard Heroku app URL based on the app name.
-So if your app name is `baserow-test-app`, then Baserow will assume your URL is `https://baserow-test-app.herokuapp.com`.
 If you added a custom domain, then you need to change a Config Var on the settings page.
 Go to the Settings page and click on "Reveal Config Vars".
 Here you need to set the `BASEROW_PUBLIC_URL` value and add your own URL.
 If your domain is `baserow-test.com` ,then the value should be `https://baserow-test.com`.
 If you don't have a custom domain then this value can be empty.

 ## Environment variables